mapeveri/typescript-ddd-cqrs/README.md

 ### Consume async domain events:

-To consume the async domain events you need to run the next command:
+To consume async domain events you need to run the next command:

 ```
   make run-consume-events